donaldboulton/publiuslogic/src/pages/blog/react-hooks-modal.md

 ## Semantic HTML

-One thing I should mention for future readers who want to use this `Modal` component: Once Chrome's new [`<dialog>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) gets better [browser support](https://caniuse.com/#feat=dialog), it would improve semantics to use it for the modal container, i.e.
+One thing I should mention for future readers who want to use this `Modal` component: Once Chrome's new 🔗[`<dialog>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) gets better [browser support](https://caniuse.com/#feat=dialog), it would improve semantics to use it for the modal container, i.e.

 ```js
 - export const ModalContainer = styled.div`